golang/vscode-go/docs/commands.md

 You can configure your settings by modifying your [User or Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings).
 To navigate to your settings, open the Command Palette (Ctrl+Shift+P) and search for "settings".
 The simplest way to modify your settings is through "Preferences: Open Settings (UI)".

+**NOTE: Most of these settings don't apply if you are using [`gopls`](gopls.md).
+Learn more about `gopls`-specific settings in this [documentation](https://github.com/golang/tools/blob/master/gopls/doc/settings.md).**

-A list of popular and notable settings can be found here:
+A list of popular and notable settings can be found below.

 ### docsTool